 0

-Understanding ADA compliance can be tricky.
+Understanding ADA compliance and website colors can be tricky.
 Unfortunately, it’s not as simple as a checklist you can reference when building your site.
 The law only states that you must provide “reasonable accessibility” to people with disabilities, like the ability to use a screen reader and fill out forms.

 Although it isn’t a legal standard, most developers and designers follow the Web Content Accessibility Guidelines (WCAG 2.0), which include three levels of compliance: AAA, AA, and A.

-Accessibility consists of so much more than color, but for the purposes of this blog, we’re going to focus on which level your site would fall into based solely on your use of color.
+Accessibility consists of more than color, but we’re going to focus on which level your site would fall into based solely on your use of color.

 WCAG Levels of Accessibility

-This is the median level of compliance.
-For the majority of companies, level AA provides a balance between meeting legal requirements for usability and having design flexibility.
+This is the medium level of compliance.
+For the majority of companies, level AA provides a good balance between meeting the legal requirements for usability and still giving designers flexibility.
+Level AA color guidelines require normal text and images to have a minimum color contrast ratio of 4.5:1 and large text to have a contrast ratio of at least 3:1.

 This is the lowest level of compliance and is not recommended in terms of color.
 Color combinations that fall below levels AA or AAA will be considered a “fail” by color-checking tools.